 Interns will learn and gain experience working for an organization dedicated to Big, Team, and Open science.
 This can include participating in research that can lead to publications and presentations as well as contributing to an overall scientific mission through administrative or technology roles.
 Allen Institute offers a unique community in which to see, support,

 We occasionally offer internship roles outside of the Summer Internship Program.
 Timeline, eligibility, and specifics for each of these internship roles will be included in the Job Description.

 The Allen Institute Postbaccalaureate Program is designed to provide a quality research experience to those who have completed an undergraduate degree and demonstrated a commitment to STEM, allowing them to pursue advanced STEM education or start a career in science or a related field.

-Each Postbaccalaureate Research Assistant (Postbac) will own a project that seeks to address a specific research question or scientific problem, and they will be paired with a primary mentor who will assist the Postbac in their career development and help bring them into the Allen Institute community.
-Postbac roles will start in June and are term-limited to one year, with the option to extend to two years.
+Each Postbaccalaureate Research Assistant (postbac) will own a project that seeks to address a specific research question or scientific problem, and they will be paired with a primary mentor who will assist the postbac in their career development and help bring them into the Allen Institute community.
+All postbac roles will start in June and are term-limited to one year, though some roles may have the option to extend to two years.

 Potential postbacs are not required to have prior research experience in order to apply.